syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/resource-view.md

 {% endtabs %}
 {% endif %}

-### Disable Taskbar Overlap
+### Disable taskbar overlap

-In this section, you can prevent the taskbar overlap in resource task by disabling the [`AllowTaskbarOverlap`](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.Gantt.Gantt~AllowTaskbarOverlap.html) property.
-The resource is displayed in a single row and and the row height will be extended to occupy his tasks when it is in a collapse state.
-In this view, a user can able to easily identify the overallocation of the task of a resource in a project.
+In Gantt, you can disable taskbar overlap between resource tasks using the [`AllowTaskbarOverlap`](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.Gantt.Gantt~AllowTaskbarOverlap.html) property.
+This prevents the taskbars for different tasks from overlapping on the same row, making it easier to distinguish between the different tasks and manage resources effectively.

-Task dependency or task relationship cannot be established between two tasks in this feature.
+When `AllowTaskbarOverlap` is set to false, the resources are displayed in a single row and the row height will be extended to occupy the tasks of the resource when it is in a collapsed state.
+This view allows you to easily identify any overallocation of tasks for a resource in a project.

->Note: By default, the `allowTaskbarOverlap` property value is `true`.
+It's important to note that when `AllowTaskbarOverlap` is disabled, task dependencies or relationships cannot be established between tasks that are rendered in multiple lines for the same resource.
+If you need to establish dependencies between tasks for the same resource, you may want to consider enabling taskbar overlap.

 {% if page.publishingplatform == "aspnet-core" %}